ManqingLiu/DAGawareTransformer/README.md

 ## Overview

-This repository contains the implementation of a DAG-aware Transformer model for causal inference, as described in our paper [insert paper title and link when available].
+This repository contains the implementation of a DAG-aware Transformer model for causal inference, as described in our paper [DAG aware Transformer for Causal Effect Estimation](https://arxiv.org/abs/2410.10044).
 Our model incorporates causal structure into the attention mechanism, allowing for more accurate modeling of causal relationships in various estimation frameworks including G-formula, Inverse Probability Weighting (IPW), and Augmented Inverse Probability Weighting (AIPW).

 ## Key Features